 Shout!
 Factory beckons 'The Return of the Living Dead' to Blu-ray as a Two-Disc Collector's Edition under the distributor's Scream Factory line.
 Two BD50, Region A locked discs — one containing the film, the other a brand-new set of supplements — are housed in the standard blue case on opposing panels with brand new reversible cover art and a cardboard slipcover.
 The folks at Scream have also thrown together another limited deluxe edition that contains two posters and a second slipcover with new artwork.
 At startup, the disc goes straight to the standard main menu with a static graphic on the left side and menu options along the bottom.
 The rest of the screen shows full motion clips while the musical score plays in the background.

 In spite of a good chunk of it showing its age, fine object detailing is a tad stronger here with better resolution, and there's plenty of good textural definition in the several close-ups, especially in the oozing special effects of the walking dead.
 And some shots look softer and blurrier than others, but they seem inherent to the original photography and thus, are forgivable.
 Several instances make it obvious the picture has been cleaned up considerably, but a nice thin layer of grain washes over the 1.85:1 image, giving it an attractive film-like quality.
-Contrast in noticeably brighter and lacking the dirty yellowish hue of the previous release, allowing for great visibility of the random items all over the warehouse and the silly pictures hanging on the mortuary walls.
+Contrast is noticeably brighter and lacking the dirty yellowish hue of the previous release, allowing for greater visibility of the random items decorating the background.
 Black levels alternate in a few spots, but overall brightness is deeper with better shadow detailing throughout.
-The biggest and most noticeable improvement comes by way of the color palette, providing the video with a warmer and agreeable appeal that better suits the film's fun, comedic side.
-Primaries definitely appear brighter and more polished than before, energizing the several actions sequences with humor while the gore also looks grislier and more goey.
+The biggest and most noticeable improvement comes by way of the color palette, providing the video with brighter and more polished primaries than before and making this the best the cult horror comedy has ever looked.

 Much like the video, the folks at Scream Factory try to remain as faithful as possible to the original audio recording, and they actually put the effort to fix some issues evident in the MGM release.
 To make the choice easier for disgruntled owners, producers provide three listening options with the first DTS-HD MA mono soundtrack being the one fans will immediately gravitate towards.
 The original voices of Tarman and the zombie picking up the police radio are finally back!
 Unfortunately, The Damned's song, "Dead Beat Dance," is still missing, likely due to some rights issue.
 Nevertheless, this track trumps other home video editions of the past, displaying a fuller and broader soundstage.
 At times, imaging feels somewhat restrained to the center, but the lossless mix exhibits a better sense of presence and excellent detailing in the mid-range, providing every manic action sequence and the music with great clarity and warmth.
 Low bass is accurate and responsive with appreciable weight during certain songs and scenes.